joaocunha/barq/CONTRIBUTING.MD

 they should reciprocate that respect in addressing your issue or assessing patches and features.

-These guidelines were borrowed from the amazing [normalize.css](https://github.com/necolas/normalize.css/blob/master/CONTRIBUTING.md)

 ## Using the issue tracker

 The [issue tracker](https://github.com/joaocunha/barq/issues) is the preferred channel